kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 multiple functor instantiations[^irmin].
 The primary goal of Ezirmin is to provide a defuntorized interface to Irmin, specialized to useful defaults.
-However, as I've continued to build Ezirmin, it has come to include a collection of useful mergeable datatypes including counters, queues, ropes, logs, etc. I will spend some time describing some of the interesting aspects of these data structures.
+However, as I've continued to build Ezirmin, it has come to include a collection of useful mergeable data types including counters, queues, ropes, logs, etc. I will spend some time describing some of the interesting aspects of these data structures.